James Vaughan (footballer, born 1988): Tranmere Rovers

 Vaughan joined League One club Tranmere Rovers on 29 January 2020 on loan for the remainder of the season.

 The deal was made permanent in August 2020, after parent club Bradford City agreed a mutual decision to terminate the remainder of Vaughan's contract.

 On 27 May 2021, Vaughan announced his retirement from professional football.

 International career

 Youth

 Vaughan was called up to the England under-19 squad, scoring the winning goal after coming on as a second-half substitute against Switzerland.
 At the end of the 2006–07 season, Vaughan was named in Stuart Pearce's 23-man squad for England U21s' European Championship campaign.
-His first appearance for the side came as a substitute in the 2–2 draw with Italy U21s on 14 June 2007.
+His first appearance for the team came as a substitute in the 2–2 draw with Italy U21s on 14 June 2007.
 Vaughan went on to make four appearances for the U21s between 2007 and 2011 with his record standing at one win, two draws and a loss.
 His final appearance for the U21s came in February 2011, also against Italy.

 In October 2012, Vaughan tweeted that he wanted to represent Jamaica at international level.